Employing a Section 21 Notice to end an Assured Shorthold Tenancy - Look Before You Leap

 This article was provided by Pro-Leagle - The Law Firm for Laymen

-Written by Corinne Tuplin (LLB Solicitor) April 2011
+Written by Corinne Tuplin (LLB, LPC) Solicitor, April 2011